nunezco2/nunezco2.github.io/index.markdown

 ---

 **CITQCA** focuses on *understanding*, *designing* and *intervening* on systems that are reallistically complex by applying theory and computation commensurate with the challenge at hand.
-We seek to develop next-generation methods and tools that extent our ability to reason about a more
+We seek to develop next-generation methods and tools that extent our ability to reason about problems across spatial and temporal scales, as well as disciplines.

 ### Methods